0xworks/Pikzel/README.md

 # Pikzel

-A simple graphics rendering engine.
-To be clear, this is not a "game engine" - it does only graphics.
-You can render a scene, move the camera around with keyboard/mouse, and tweak settings (via ImGui).
-There is no audio, no physics, no route finding, no networking, etc. There will be a scene "editor" at some point.
+A simple rendering engine for OpenGL and Vulkan.
+This is not (yet) a "game engine".
+So far it does only graphics.
+There is no audio, no physics, no AI, no networking, etc. Scene "editor" is in development.

 This project is mainly a learning exercise for me, and I hope that the code is clear and simple enough to be accessible to other developers out there that are just starting on a graphics programing journey.